Edimatic/printf/README.md

-0x11.
-C - printf team project

-Group Project:
+ALX Group Project on printf function, July 2023

+Description:

+The printf function sends formatted output to stdout.
+A custom _printf() function for learning purpose. by - Eddi Udofia, and - Imad Balaallam.

+_printf() function format string is a character string, beginning and ending in its initial shift state, if any.
+These arguments are placed using the percentage '%' operator

+Compilation
+The code on each file will be compiled using this:

+*$ gcc -Wall -Werror -Wextra -pedantic .c

+As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)

+The main files will include your main header file (holberton.h): #include holberton.

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life
 Write a function that produces output according to a format.

 1. Education is when you read the fine print.
-Experience is what you get if you don' t
+Experience is what you get if you don't
 Handle the following conversion specifiers:

 2. With a face like mine, I do better in print